sseefried/open-epidemic-game/README.md

 ## Introduction

-For the past few months I've been working on a simple mobile game written in Haskell.
-This repo contains everything I've done up to this point.
+In 2014 I worked on a simple mobile game written in Haskell.
+This repo contains everything that came out of that effort.
 It is my gift to the Haskell community and I hope it inspires some of you to write more games in Haskell for mobile devices.

-I've now forked to a private repo and hope to continue development.
-I've got big plans for the final game, including significant changes to the game play.
-Hint: it will no longer just be a one-tap wonder, and will involve more strategic elements.

-## Want to help beta test the game?

-If you'd like to stay in the loop then please [subscribe](http://eepurl.com/boW1vz).

 ## Credits